CollectQT/qapc/templates/content/contract.md

 2. Content editors will commit to a deadline for finalizing the production editing.

 3. A staff member missing a deadline will add to their counter for triggering a recall vote.

+**Becoming a Staff Performer or Associate**

+1. After the performer has filmed 3 times with QAPC there will be a second sit down discussion.
+This discussion is to see if they would like the role as a staff performer (or fill another staff role).

+2. If the performer agrees to become staff current staff will vote with majority voting the model in.

+3. Once the model is elected in there will be a meeting to bring them on board

+4. Each staff member is required to come up with at least one shoot idea per month.

+5. Staff is paid monthly rather than through percentages of shoots they were apart of.
+Except for when staff members are performers on a shoot.
+Then they will receive performer percentages for shoots they were apart of on top of a monthly salary.